 - Collect and analyze the required statistical data for further analysis and study.

-- Analyze the events in detail and its risks associated with it which can increase the costs for the firm; for example, sudden death or a natural disaster will cause an insurance firm loss due to payments made to nominees and insurance payments can hurt badly to the insurance company.
+- Analyze the events in detail and the associated risks, which can increase the costs for the firm; for example, sudden death or a natural disaster will cause an insurance firm loss due to payments made to nominees, and insurance payments can hurt badly to the insurance company badly.

-- Design, and implement different business strategies like insurance investments and a pension plans with an attitude of minimizing losses and maximizing profit.
-The actuary has to create in-depth reports to explain the business strategies and its benefits to the company.
+- Design and implement different business strategies like insurance investments and pension plans to minimize losses and maximize profit.
+The actuary has to create in-depth reports to explain the business strategies and their benefits to the company.

 - Explain the reports to the shareholders, like executives, clients, and government officials.